A Guide to Colorado’s Greatest Breweries

 According to Colorado Brewery List, there are 408 breweries currently operating in the Centennial State, meaning it’s near the top of the list when it comes to states leading the craft beer revolution.
 The breweries of Colorado range from big names you’ve definitely heard of to tiny operations that serve as small-town watering holes, but one thing they’ve all got in common is their love for great beer.
 Some brewpubs have great menus to go with their beers, many allow dogs, and plenty has great patios where you can sit outside on a sunny day as you enjoy a pint and some great company.
 Next time you plan a vacation in Colorado, no matter the season, check out a few of these fantastic Colorado breweries for a real taste of our great state.
 We couldn’t possibly list them all, but spring and summer in Colorado are an especially great time to go on a walking brewery tour of our towns and cities, so we’ve included a few extra suggestions as well.

-The Front Range, without a doubt, has the highest concentration of breweries in the state, spread out across cities like Fort Collins, Boulder, Denver, Colorado Springs, and everywhere in between.
-As the weather warms up and the snow melts, patios are opening up and getting crowded with people playing games, relaxing with friends, and just enjoying a pint of beer on a summer day.
+The Front Range, undoubtedly, has the highest concentration of breweries in the state, spread out across cities like Fort Collins, Boulder, Denver, Colorado Springs, and everywhere in between.
+As the weather warms up and the snow melts, patios are opening up and crowded with people playing games, relaxing with friends, and enjoying a pint of beer on a summer day.
 There are hundreds of breweries in the Front Range where you can wet your whistle with a refreshing taste of seasonal craft beer, and these are only a few:

 Great Divide, Denver - Since 1994, Great Divide has grown steadily into one of the best-known breweries in the state, with two Denver locations and a long list of excellent beers like Yeti Imperial Stout, Colette Farmhouse Ale, and Titan IPA.
 Their downtown Denver location offers brewery tours, and their products can be found wherever beer is sold, all over Colorado and far beyond.